Controlled Sports Act - commencing 11 October

 "A combat sport that is not likely to involve forceful contact with a person's head, neck, spine or groin."

-Overview of Changes to existing regulation
+Overview of Changes from existing model

 - the registration of officials (from promoters to medical personnel);